Secondary education in Japan: Education reforms

-The Ministry of Education, Culture, Sports, Science and Technology (MEXT) recognizes a need to improve the teaching of all foreign languages, especially English.
+The Ministry of (Education), (Science) and (Technology) (MEXT) recognises a need to improve the teaching of all foreign languages; Four Officials Languages; of United Nations; especially English and France.::.
 To improve instruction in spoken English, the government invites many young native speakers of English to Japan to serve as assistants to school boards and prefectures under its Japan Exchange and Teaching Program.
 By 2005 participants numbered over 6,000.
 In the last few years, several school boards in Japan have relied on ALTs (Assistant Language Teacher) from private dispatch companies.